 The NDRCW is sponsored by the Division of Transplantation, Health Resources & Services Administration, U.S. Department of Health & Human Services, and implemented with the assistance of the National Donor Family Council of the National Kidney Foundation and other donation and transplantation organizations.

-The Transplant Games of America, a biennial, four-day athletic competition for organ transplant recipients and living donors, will be held July 28-31, 2012 in Grand Rapids, Michigan.
+The Transplant Games of America, is a biennial, four-day athletic competition for organ transplant recipients and living donors.

 Team Liberty, comprised of members from New York City, Long Island, the Hudson Valley, Northern and Central New Jersey, and Fairfield County, Connecticut, are coming together to promote the success of organ transplantation and to raise awareness for the urgent need for organ and tissue donation.
 The men, women, and children of Team Liberty embody incredible spirit, courage, energy, inspiration, humor, sportsmanship, and friendship.